Great to have you with us, Rush Limbaugh on the most listened-to radio talk show ever.

 It's the truth.

-He's alerting the left to start targeting ethics complaints against Clarence Thomas to try to knock him out of the Obamacare decision.
+And the reason that they are getting to the truth now is because what Toobin's doing with this piece, he's alerting the left to start targeting ethics complaints against Clarence Thomas to try to knock him out of the Obamacare decision.

-They are going to try to force Clarence Thomas to recuse himself or to force himself out of the decision making, precisely because what they've written about Thomas is true.
+They are going to try to force Clarence Thomas to recuse himself or to force himself out of the decision-making precisely because what they've written about Thomas is true.

-He is an electual giant.
+He is an electoral giant.

 He has laid the groundwork and he could lead the court to repealing Obamacare.

-To try to alert the left to ratchet up their attacks on Justice Thomas anew.
+And that's why they're doing the story now, to try to alert the left to ratchet up their attacks on Justice Thomas anew.

 Back after this.